Sailfish (sailboat): Evolution

 Early Sailfish were offered in the form of boat plans for the backyard boat builder along with an option to purchase the boat from the Alcort shop, fully assembled and ready to sail.

 In the beginning, do-it-yourself boat builders crafted every piece, formed and assembled all the hardware from raw metal stock, and even sewed their own sail.
 Boats built in the Alcort shop received a sail obtained through Old Town Canoe Co., made by sailmaker Ratsey & Lapthorn.
 Eventually, Alcort had Ratsey-Lapthorn make a sail specifically for the Sailfish, eliminating the middleman and establishing Ratsey-Lapthorn as Alcort's regular sail provider, a status they retained until 1979.

 Not long after introducing the Sailfish, Alcort decided to reach a broader market by supplying the boat in kit form.
 The kit contained a complete, ready-to-assemble boat in pre-cut pieces with the sail and all necessary hardware included.
-This provided a way for those who lacked the specialty tools and specialized skills of a boat-builder to construct their own Sailfish.
+This provided a way for those who lacked the specialty tools and specialized skills of a boatbuilder to construct their own Sailfish.
 From that point forward, the Sailfish could be purchased as a do it yourself kit, or fully assembled by Alcort.
 Sailfish were available in two models, the 11' 7½" Standard Sailfish and the 13' 7" Super Sailfish.

 Alcort took the hollow body board-boat concept to the next level in 1959 when it introduced the Super Sailfish with a fiberglass hull.
 They named this model the Super Sailfish MK-II.
 This was the most popular model, and the one a majority of sailors remember as simply the "Sailfish".